tsdat/pipeline-template/templates/ingest/{{ cookiecutter.module }}/README.md

 1. Make sure to be at your $REPOSITORY_ROOT. (i.e., where you cloned the pipeline-template repository)

-2. From a terminal, activate your conda environment.

-3. Run the runner.py with your test data input file as shown below:
+2. Run the runner.py with your test data input file as shown below:

 ```bash
 cd $REPOSITORY_ROOT